Senior Lecturer in Physiotherapy

 For questions regarding study and admissions please contact us:

 On successful completion of the MSc Physiotherapy (pre-registration) programme, you will be eligible to apply for registration with both the Health and Care Professions Council and the Chartered Society of Physiotherapy.
-The academic team are specialists within their field and have strong links with practice.
-Teaching and learning is enhanced through sessions with specialist practicing clinicians and with the involvement of the service user and career group.
+The course is accredited by The Chartered Society of Physiotherapy (CSP).

 - Accredited by the Chartered Society of Physiotherapy (CSP)